alexfarah2/Exam4_Python/README.md

 # Exam4_Python

-This projecth shows a few functions that will complete a goal of analyzing a kmer sequence.
+This project shows a few functions that will complete a goal of analyzing a kmer sequence.
 It will be able to be typed in to the command line and completed from the command line.
 The goal of this project was to:
 (1) Define a function that identifies all substrings of size (k), and all unique possible subsequent substrings of each dubstring.
 (2) Define a function that uses the first function to identify all possible substrings and subsequent substrings for all sequences read from a file.
 (3) Define a function that identifies the smallest k value using the previous functions.